Budweiser: Marketing

 The Budweiser from Budějovice has been called "The Beer of Kings" since the 16th century.
-Adolphus Busch adapted this slogan to "The King of Beers."
+Adolphus Busch adapted this slogan to "The King of Beers".
 This history notwithstanding, Anheuser Busch owns the trademark to these slogans in the United States.

 In 1969 AB introduced the Superman-esque advertising character of Bud Man.
-Bud Man served as one of the inspiration behind several characters including The Simpsons's Duffman.
+Bud Man served as one of the inspiration behind several characters including The Simpsons Duffman.

 From 1987 to 1989, Bud Light ran an advertising campaign centered around canine mascot Spuds MacKenzie.

 In 2010, the Bud Light brand paid $1 billion for a six-year licensing agreement with the NFL.
 Budweiser pays $20 million annually for MLB licensing rights.

 Budweiser has produced a number of TV advertisements, such as the Budweiser Frogs, lizards impersonating the Budweiser frogs, a campaign built around the phrase "Whassup?", and a team of Clydesdale horses commonly known as the Budweiser Clydesdales.